 Size (pcs/kg) Flaps: 5-8, 8-12, 12-15

-Packing (Blocks per carton): 2 x 14,5 kg
+Packing (blocks per carton): 2 x 14,5 kg

 Fishing season: September – December

-Atlantic herring is a fatty fish that becomes rancid quite fast if not handled and cooled properly.
+Herring is a fatty fish that becomes rancid quite fast if not handled and cooled properly.
 Here at Varðin, we have the experience and facilities to make sure, that it doesn’t happen.
 We have advanced cooling systems that keep the herring at -1,5 °C from catch to freezer.
 This ensures superior quality and freshness.

 Gradings according to buyers’ specifications.

 About Atlantic herring

 Atlantic herring (clupea harengus) is also known as the silver of the sea, because of its beautiful silver skin.
 It is a forage fish that is often seen at fishing banks and near the coast.
 It can grow up to 45 cm and weigh up to 1 kg.
 Although, when caught by Faroese fishing vessels, they usually weigh about 400 g.
 Atlantic herring feeds upon copepods, krill, and small fish.